Investing to Protect the United States and the World against Antimicrobial Resistance

 Select Location

-This data represents CDC's largest funding categories for AR.
-It shows extramural funding that supports AR activities from multiple funding lines.
-Some work received full or partial funding from COVID-19 supplemental appropriations, such as the American Rescue Plan Act or the CARES Act.
-See the FY22 AR Investment Map COVID-19 Fact Sheet for more information.
+The AR Investment Map includes data from CDC's largest funding categories for AR.
+It represents extramural funding that supports AR activities from multiple funding lines in CDC's annual appropriations.
+Some work received full or partial funding from one-time supplemental appropriations.
+See the fiscal year 2023 AR Investment Map Supplemental Funding Fact Sheet for more information.